Bianca’s family diagnosis

 Our next step was a Paediatric Immunologist.
 Armed with Oliver’s medical history, which included a typed document outlining every illness that he had suffered in the last 12 months, we travelled to Brisbane.
 Within 30 minutes of our appointment with the Paediatric Immunologist, she queried a family history of immune deficiency and suggested a referral for Oliver to the Children’s Hospital for a case review.
 Genetic testing revealed that both my children and I have a NFKB2 gene variant that is associated with Common Variable Immunodeficiency (CVID) due to NFKB2 deficiency.
 In January 2020 we all received our diagnosis of CVID, and four months later, in the middle of the COVID-19 pandemic, we began subcutaneous immunoglobulin infusions.

-We are very excited to say we have achieved an excellent level of health for the children, with both now tracking well for their height and weight.
-We also have been able to avoid illness and antibiotics since May 2020!
+We are very excited to say the children have achieved an excellent level of health, both now tracking well for their height and weight.
+The children have only had two viral infections in two years and both infections were easily managed with just one course of antibiotics.
 This is the first time in the children’s lives they have had a break from constant illness and antibiotics.
 We have chosen to keep the children learning from home via distance education and home schooling as we wait for the COVID-19 pandemic to resolve.
-I believe it is the combination of SCIg and isolation from others, that has resulted in our state of health.
+I believe it is the combination of SCIg and isolation from others, that has resulted in our excellent state of health.

 2020 was definitely a stressful year.
 COVID-19 stress combined with confirmation we have a chronic health condition while learning to administer SCIg for myself and both children, has definitely led to more grey hairs!
 However, we are so very grateful for the amazing immunology and allergy team at the Children’s Hospital who have provided the most excellent medical care for our children.
 I am also so thankful to have found IDFA and credit our regular involvement in their activities for helping me feel less isolated and alone in our medical journey.